 Residents are advised that construction on the McIntyre Creek pedestrian bridge will begin on May 16.
 The bridge will be closed daily from 7 a.m. to 7 p.m. to allow the City’s contractor to install a new deck on the bridge.
 A detour around the pond is being offered as an alternative crossing, and the bridge will re-open nightly.

 Construction is expected to last seven days, weather permitting.
 Please proceed with care, and follow all construction signage.
 We thank you for your patience and consideration during the construction period.

-For more information, please contact Wildstone Construction at 334-5092 or the City of Whitehorse Engineering Department at 668-8305.
+For more information, please contact the City’s Engineering Services department at 668-8305.

 General Advice During Construction Season

 - Traffic is to be controlled by traffic control persons and/or detours for the duration of construction projects.